ujjwalchadha-create/EscapeTheDungeon/README.md

 2. **Set Up SFML:** Include instructions for setting up SFML in the development environment.
 3. **Test and Finalize:** Ensure the game runs smoothly with the provided instructions.

-Let me know once you complete the README so we can proceed!
 Author - Ujjwal Chadha